scott2947/scott2947/README.md

 ### 🔭 I'm currently working on...
 1. yogen - a machine learning project aiming to predict stock prices (primarily as an introduction into predicting time series data)
-2. theia - a robotics project aiming to use computer vision to navigate obstacle courses with a wheeled robot
+2. thea - a robotics project aiming to use computer vision to navigate obstacle courses with a wheeled robot

 ### 🌱 I'm currently learning...
 - Machine learning